ds-modules/curriculum-guide/workflow/accessibility.md

 #### Install WCAG 2.0/2.1 standards compliant themes:

-Jupyter Classic Notebook and Lab have 3rd party themes that give more control to the notebook developers to customize the notebook themes and improve accessibility as a result .
+Jupyter classic notebook and lab have 3rd party themes that give more control to the notebook developers to customize the notebook themes and improve accessibility as a result .

 ##### Theme/Font compatibility with varied versions of notebook/lab
 | Interface | Recommended Themes/Fonts | Comments |